byjpr/ShopiexRL/README.md

 ### Can this fall out of sync with Shopifys count?

 Yes.
 ShopiexRL is not 100% accurate at the moment with staying in sync with Shopify's leaky bucket algorithm.
 Here we're attempting to manage large amounts of requests and avoid ever triggering a `422` response.
 The main point of lost accuracy is with the movement from the locked pool to the cool down pool.
-Because we cannot guarantee that a: this will happen exactly as the request is processed by Shopify, increasing Shopify's internal pool count, b: our leak event might be triggered at different times EG: we both run at 500ms intervals but 500ms elapses at different realtime miliseconds.
+Because we cannot guarantee that a: this will happen exactly as the request is processed by Shopify, increasing Shopify's internal pool count, b: our leak event might be triggered at different times EG: we both run at 500ms intervals but 500ms elapses at different realtime milliseconds.
 Our next leak at 4:43:00.0349, There next leak: 4:43:00.0350.

+## Pools

+### Connection Pool (default pool)

+Available locks that can be assigned to processes that want to make a request.

+### Lock Pool

+Any lock that has been assigned to a process / requestor, and not handed back (request is still pending)

+### Cool down Pool

+Where a lock goes to be processed and put back into the Connection Pool ready for the next requestor.